enzomendez315/Lox_Compiler/README.md

 Having a ParseError class gives us the opportunity to unwind the parser if there is an unexpected error.
 In fact, the `error()` method _returns_ the error as opposed to throwing it because that way, the calling method inside the parser decides whether to unwind or not.
 Some parse errors occur in non-critical places where the parser doesn't need to synchronize.
 In those places, the program simply reports the error and keeps parsing.

 It is critical to detect and address runtime errors appropriately.
 If these errors are not handled correctly, the program will throw a Java exception that will unwind the whole stack before exiting the application and printing the Java stack trace on the screen.
 But the fact that Lox is implemented in Java should be a detail hidden from the user, which is why dealing with runtime errors is important.
 The program uses its own class to extend the functionality of Java's RuntimeException class in order to detect and report errors to the user.

+Call type errors serve to detect and notify the user that the function they tried to call is not callable.
+An example of this are strings that are used as functions like `"not a function"();`.
+The program will identify that the object is not an instance of `LoxCallable` and will catch the Java exception.
+The interpreter will then throw a Lox exception and report it to the user.

 -----------------------------------------